lumostone/lumostone.github.io/content/posts/en/eth2-staking-with-k8s-prysm.md

 ### Install Prysm via Helm Chart

 Kubernetes has the concept of [namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) to define scopes for names and isolate accesses between resources.
-We use “prysm” as the namespace for the Prysm client.
+We use `prysm` as the namespace for the Prysm client.

 Helm uses [releases](https://helm.sh/docs/glossary/#release) to track each of the chart installations.
 In this guide, we specify our release name as “eth2xk8s”, you can change it to anything you prefer.